Skip to main content

 3 mentions Positive Neutral Negative

-• “Replayability depends on your desire to challenge yourself, with minimal grind and exploration allowing you to see every corner of the game in an afternoon.”
+• “Replayability depends on how much you want to challenge yourself; although the ending is rather one-directional with minimal grind, you can explore every corner of this game in an afternoon.”

-• “Implementing this feature in a 'new game+' kind of way, to have some kind of endgame/replayability with more wacky, zany (unconventional and probably unbalanced) fun after you're done with your first playthrough.”
+• “Implementing this feature in a 'new game+' kind of way to have some kind of endgame/replayability with more wacky, zany (unconventional and probably unbalanced) fun after you're done with your first playthrough.”

-• “Replayability really depends on how much you want to challenge yourself; the end is rather one-directional, with minimal grind and exploration, you can see every corner of this game in an afternoon.”
+• “Replayability really depends on how much you want to challenge yourself.
+The end is rather one-directional, with minimal grind and exploration, you can see every corner of this game in an afternoon.”

 • monetization